washingtonpost/ans-schema/docs/proposals/2019-09-30 - Content by reference in Link Lists.md

 }
 ```
 ## Questions and Concerns
+**So is the idea that an `interstitial_link` now can link to a url, a story, video or gallery?
+But only one of those would ever be present?**
+Yes and Yes

+**Does this mean “show a gallery here” or “show a link to a gallery here?**
+This means show a link to a gallery here.

+**What about the potential performance impact if a content producer adds 20 story reference `interstitial_link`s in a Link List?**
+Link Lists are capped at 10 content elements.

 ## Implementation
 Taiwei Tuan of Composer team will implement this and add to the schema if the proposal is accepted.